Step 1: Submit your online application

 Step 5: Background Investigations

 Conducted by Internal Affairs, background investigations include an in-depth review of your previous work history, criminal history and past drug use.
 You will be notified by Internal Affairs if any disqualifying factors are determined.

 Polygraph examinations are also conducted by our Internal Affairs Division.
 We receive many questions about this stage of the process and our advice is to simply relax and be honest about your life experiences.
 It is important to know that we are selecting only those with the best character to become Huntsville Police Officers.

 Dress for this examination is business casual.
 Because of the relaxed atmosphere, ties are not recommended.

 Step 7: Conditional Job Offers

-Once all of the steps above have been completed, the Command Staff will review all applicant files and forward recommendations for hire to the Chief of Police.
+Once all the previous steps have been completed, the Command Staff will review all applicant files and forward recommendations for hire to the Chief of Police.
 The Chief will make the final selection and Conditional Job Offers will be extended.
-These offers are contingent on the applicants passing the Psychological Screening, Medical Screening, and ultimate certification by the Alabama Peace Officers Standards and Training Commission (APOST).
+These offers are contingent on the applicants passing the Psychological Screening, Medical Screening and ultimate certification by the Alabama Peace Officers Standards and Training Commission (APOSTC).

 Step 8: Psychological Screening

 The Huntsville Police Academy Administrative Staff will notify you to schedule psychological testing.
 These tests are important because they help us determine your suitability to perform the essential functions of a police officer.
 If you do not pass the Psychological Screening, you will be notified by the City of Huntsville’s Human Resources Department.
-For those who are extended a conditional job offers if you pass, you will be notified by the City of Huntsville’s Human Resources Department.
+Those who pass and are extended a conditional job offer will be notified by the City of Huntsville’s Human Resources Department.